dguerri/LibVirtKvm-scripts/README.md

 Option number 2 doesn't require agents installed in the domain, but it will pause the VM for some seconds (the actual number of secords depends on how busy the VM is and the mount of RAM given to the VM).
 For very busy domain, state dump could not complete, expecially if it is done on slow disks (e.g. NFS).

+Offline backups work by comparing timestamps on the VM images vs the backup timestamps and doing a "cp --update" which only updates the backups if the image timestamp is newer than the backup timestamp.

 See sample usage below for more information.
 For more information about how backups are performed, see [Nuts and Bolts of fi-backup](NUTSNBOLTS.md)